Alex Haley: Early life and education

 Alex Haley was born in Ithaca, New York, on August 11, 1921, and was the eldest of three brothers (the other two being George and Julius) and a half-sister (from his father's second marriage).
 Haley lived with his family in Henning, Tennessee, before returning to Ithaca with his family when he was five years old.
 Haley's father was Simon Haley, a professor of agriculture at Alabama A&M University, and his mother was Bertha George Haley (née Palmer), who had grown up in Henning.
 The family had Mandinka, other African, Cherokee, Scottish, and Scottish-Irish roots.
 The younger Haley always spoke proudly of his father and the obstacles of racism he had overcome.

 Like his father, Alex Haley was enrolled at Alcorn State University, a historically black college in Mississippi and, a year later, enrolled at Elizabeth City State College, also historically black, in Elizabeth City, North Carolina.
 The following year, he withdrew from college.
 His father felt that Alex needed discipline and growth, and convinced him to enlist in the military.
-On May 24, 1939, Alex Haley began what became a 20-year career in the United States Coast Guard.
+On May 24, 1939, Alex Haley began what was to become a 20-year career in the United States Coast Guard.

 Haley traced back his maternal ancestry, through genealogical research, to Jufureh, in The Gambia.